himalalps/ics23-hw/hw1.md

 ## T2

 1. What's the smallest and largest number that can be represented by an **8-bit** 2's complement number?
 (Answer in decimal)
-1. Try to determine the range that an **N-bit** 2's complement number can represent.
+2. Try to determine the range that an **N-bit** 2's complement number can represent.
 (Answer in decimal)

 ## T3

-The C code below reads two integers and prints out whether the first number is less than the second one.
-(The numbers input are guaranteed to be in the range of `int`.)
+The C code below takes two integers and prints out whether the first number is less than the second one.
+(The numbers given are guaranteed to be in the range of `int`.)

 ```c
 #include <stdio.h>